 |

-TROL consisted of the following three units:
+Ecolex V consisted of three units:

 The image on the right shows a complete early setup.